IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 3.md

 #### Introduction

 This lab is modelled to highlight how acid rain affects the acid neutralizing capacity (ANC) of lakes.
 Acid precipitation results from the combustion of fossil fuels which produce oxides of sulfur and nitrogen that react in the earth’s atmosphere to form sulfuric and nitric acid. [(1)](https://monroews.github.io/EnvEngLabTextbook/Acid_Rain/Acid_Rain.html] ) The lab report shows the results from two seperate labs, [Lab 1](https://monroews.github.io/EnvEngLabTextbook/Acid_Rain/Acid_Rain.html#experimental-objectives) and [Lab 2](https://monroews.github.io/EnvEngLabTextbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.html#procedures).
-In Lab 1, the data collected were lake samples in 5 minutes intervals over a 20 minutes time period as an acid rain storage was pumped at a constant flow rate into a modelled lake.
+In Lab 1, the data collected were lake samples in 5 minutes intervals over a 20 minutes time period as acid rain was pumped at a constant flow rate into a modelled lake.
 This was done in order see the change of pH over time and calculate ANC.
 In Lab 2, the samples collected in Lab 1 used to determine the ANC of each sample.

-The observations of the lab were to be used as supporting evidence that that is possible.
+The observations of the lab were to be used as supporting evidence that this is applicable to real world lakes that are at risk of acidification from acid rain.

 The equations that were used for this lab report: